caseyjohn47/Determinant/README.md

 ### Session Six

 Added functionality so any size works and matrix stays the same size after submitting.
 Also, when the user selects submit, the matrix retains the values previously entered.
+Result now displays without using flash.

 ## TO DO